hchiam/learning-a11y/README.md

 - Up event (not on down event) = cancellable before release.
 - Consider click target size.
 (For mobile: 44px squared or 48px squared min.)

+## Note on system-wide keyboard accessibility

+- Mac has a setting that lets you tab to all controls, not just inputs.